 Pain or Tissue Injury

-Another answer to the question, “What is a dental emergency?” is extreme pain from an injury.
+Another potential dental emergency is extreme pain from an injury.
 If you’re dealing with a wound or laceration around your mouth and cheek, clean them with warm water.
 Handle any bleeding by placing pressure on the area using gauze.
 In the short term, you can manage the pain by taking over-the-counter medications.
 However, it is essential to contact your dental professionals to make sure that you get an appointment.
+Several conditions may cause dental pain, including:

 The above are just a few situations that qualify as answers to the question, “What is a dental emergency?”
 You don’t want to risk permanent damage to your tooth, but sometimes it’s not possible to see your regular dentist, especially if the dental emergency crops up at night or during the weekend.